afiqzudinhadi/first-occurrence/README.md

-# Find First Occurrence Of An Number In An Array
+# Find First Occurrence of a Number in an Array

 ## Description
-This repository contains code and documentation related to finding the first occurrence of a specific element in a given array or string which will be sorted.
+This repository contains code and documentation related to finding the first occurrence of a specific number in a given array or string which will be sorted.

 ## Table of Contents
 - [Installation](#installation)